Gibberlings3/iesdp/_data/README.md

 Certain file format and action data is externalized into [Jekyll data files](https://jekyllrb.com/docs/datafiles/), with eventual goal being making most of IESDP data machine readable and available for consumption by external tools.

+Description `desc` field takes Markdown, HTML, Liquid.
+The preferred syntax is **Markdown**.
+HTML and Liquid should be used sparingly, only when there's no Markdown equivalent.

 ## Actions

 Example: `Polymorph(I:AnimationType*Animate)`